isomerpages/moe-bedoksouthsec/_cca/Sports/Sports.md

 </tbody>
 </table>

-<b>Note:</b> Additional training sessions may be required during competition / performance season; CCA Teachers will inform students and parents of updates where necessary.
+<b>Note:</b>&nbsp;Additional training sessions may be required during competition / performance season; CCA Teachers will inform students and parents of updates where necessary.